NoroffFEU/development-platforms/Github-case-study.md

 Despite the fact that GitHub is one of the most well-known and widely used web-based collaboration and version control platforms, there are other similar products that can be used in place of or in addition to GitHub.

 - **GitLab**: Similar to GitHub, GitLab is a web-based platform for collaboration and version control.
-GitLab has many similar features to GitHub, such as version control, collaboration, and issue tracking.
-Additionally, it offers extensive analytics and has built-in continuous integration and testing capabilities.
-GitLab also provides more precise access control and permission management.
+GitLab also offers comprehensive analytics, integrated continuous integration and testing, as well as more precise access control and permission management.
+Due to its open-source nature, it encourages cooperation among a sizable user and developer community, guaranteeing that the platform is constantly updated with new features and enhancements.
+GitLab is an extremely flexible and customized project management tool that can be used either on a self-hosted server or as a service from GitLab Inc.

 - **Bitbucket**: Bitbucket is also another  web-based platform for collaboration and version control.
 It is designed for teams and provides many of the same features, such as issue tracking, teamwork, and version control.
 With integrated team and project management, as well as built-in support for continuous integration and deployment, Bitbucket offers a wider selection of collaboration tools.